 Following the workshop, Steph and I grouped common ideas together, and prioritized them based on how well they scored according to User Value (how well they meet the needs of job seeker), Business Value (how well they align with CareerBuilder strategic goals and meet business needs), and Implementation Complexity/Effort (how much time and resources they would require to implement).

 By the end, we were able to clarify themes and identify Quick Wins (low effort and high value, top left) and Big Ideas (high effort, high value, top right) to share with product leaders.

 We scheduled and delivered a presentation to the Mobile Apps Team and product leadership on the results of the brainstorm session and our recommendations.
 I sketched a few quick ideas of some of the Quick Wins and Big Ideas in order quickly and effectively visualize some initial concepts.
 Sketches were helpful in signaling that the work was still in progress, which meant less fixation on the details and more focus on broader ideas and themes.

-Because we were able to get a head start with the Mobile Apps Team, several of our ideas, some of which are highlight below, made it into the backlog and were later developed.
+Because we were able to get a head start with the Mobile Apps Team, several of our ideas, a mix of both Big Ideas and Quick Wins, made it into the backlog and were later developed.
 Some of those concepts are highlighted below (final designs were not done by me).